 What is GPU accelerated computing?

-Generally speaking, you don't need a Quadro card for either Photoshop or Video Editing unless you are doing a lot of 3D animation, rendering, and filters as part of your Photoshop or Video Editing processing.
+Generally speaking, you don't need a Quadro/Enterprise card for either Photoshop or Video Editing unless you are doing a lot of 3D animation, rendering, and filters as part of your Photoshop or Video Editing processing.
 Additionally, if you have a 10-bit monitor, and wish to display realistic output DURING the editing process, a Quadro card can be of use to you.
 Then, in these cases, the power of a Quadro card may make a substantial difference in your productivity.
 Quadro cards shine in heavy three dimensional processing.

-High End GPU Benchmarks
+High End Video Card Benchmarks

 *Passmark Benchmark ratings can change.
 Please see Passmark for official rankings.